Talkala logo

 Calling friends and family on Australian personal numbers

-• Separate rates: landlines and mobiles on the +61 route are priced differently
+• Separate rates: landlines and mobiles on the +61 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile